-Review class interventions in place and alter if External agency appropriate. involvement visits from external agencies.
+involvement may be requested Review class interventions in place and alter if appropriate.

 Provide information to contribute to PEHA (Poole Early Help Assessment) if necessary.

 Liaise with and follow advice given by requested professionals.

-Meet with parents to discuss Education, Health and Care needs assessment process and share information.
+Meet with parents to discuss Education,

+Health and Care needs assessment

+process and share information.

-Provide written information regarding interventions and support given and submit to the Local Authority.
+Provide written information regarding

+interventions and support given and

+submit to the Local Authority.
-If the child continues to make little or no progress despite a high level of support and intervention from all appropriate agencies (for minimum of 2 terms) the school may consider applying to the Local Authority to carry out an

-Education, Health and Care needs assessment to decide if the child needs an

-Education, Health and Care Plan
+If the child continues to make little or no progress despite a high level of support and intervention from all appropriate agencies (for minimum of 2 terms) the school may consider applying to the Local Authority to carry out an Education, Health and Care needs assessment to decide if the child needs an Education.
+Health and Care Plan